renatomateusx/Scalability-and-Security-for-LojaOnline/README.md

 **Task 2:** Create a Security Group

    1. Make sure you are in the N.Virginia Region.

    2. Navigate to EC2 by clicking on the Services menu available under the Compute section.

    3. On the left panel menu, select the Security Groups under the Network & Security section.

    4. Click on the Create security group button.

-5. Under Basic details:  <br> <br>
+   5. Under Basic details:  <br>

       Security group name: Enter My-SG <br>
       Description: Enter Security group for Load balancer and Launch Template  <br>
       VPC: Select Default VPC <br>

-7. Click on the Add rule button under Inbound rules.  <br> <br>
+   6. Click on the Add rule button under Inbound rules.  <br>

       Type : Select HTTP  <br>
       Source : Select Anywhere Ipv4  <br>

+   7. Leave everything as default and click on the Create security group button. <br>

+**Task 3:** Create a Launch Template

+   1. In the left navigation pane (scroll down) within Instances, click on the Launch templates.

+   2. Click on the Create launch template button.